 Italy’s pleasantly long hot summer is now drawing to a close.
 If the nation is not careful, an economically cold hard winter could very well follow.

-Will Italy’s populist government continue to defy common sense by spending much more than it has?
+Will Italy’s populist government continue to defy common sense by spending much more than Italy can afford?
 Most probably, alas.
 Oh, and watch out for Italexit noises in the coming months.